Thick and juicy beef tenderloin recipe with meaty portobello mushrooms and fresh herb butter.

 - Meanwhile, prepare the mushrooms by heating oil in a skillet over medium heat.
 Stir in garlic and cook mushrooms just until they begin to soften, about 5 minutes.
 Stir in garlic, Worcestershire sauce and balsamic vinegar.
 Stir.

-- Serve tenderloins with butter and softened butter.
+- Serve tenderloins with butter and softened mushrooms.

 Beef is often the centerpiece of holiday celebrations.
 Premium cuts of beef, such as Ribeye, Rib and Tenderloin are very popular this time of year.
 However, more economical cuts, such as Round Tip, Top Sirloin and Eye Round – are also delicious holiday options.